 As we discussed, using the southern blotting, agarose gel electrophoresis, capillary electrophoresis, real-time amplification, and DNA sequencing, the results for various DNA profiling can be obtained in which rt-PCR and sequencing are frequently used in forensic.

 Step 5: Interpreting results

-By comparing DNA profiles of various sample variations and similarities between individuals can be identified.
+By comparing DNA profiles of various samples, variations and similarities between individuals can be identified.
 Notably, the entire process is now almost automated.
-We do not have to anything, the computer gives us the final results.
+We do not have to do anything, the computer gives us the final results.

 Applications of DNA fingerprinting: